camunda/camunda-docs-manual/content/introduction/architecture.md

 ## Session State in a Clustered Environment

-Camunda BPM doesn't provide load-balancing capabilities or session replication capabilities out of the box.
+Camunda Platform doesn't provide load-balancing capabilities or session replication capabilities out of the box.
 The load-balancing function would need to be provided by a third-party system, and session replication would need to be provided by the host application server.

 In a clustered setup, if users are going to login to the web applications, an extra step will need to be taken to ensure that users aren't asked to login multiple times.
 Two options exist: